Matataku Hoshi no Shita de

 Matataku Hoshi no Shita de (瞬く星の下で English: Under the twinkling stars) is the thirty-seventh single by the Japanese Pop-rock band Porno Graffitti.
 It was released on March 6, 2013.
 The song was used as the second opening of the anime series Magi: The Labyrinth of Magic.
+The single peaked at third position on Oricon Singles Chart, charting for ten weeks.